dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

 # Add ECS Node
 {: .no_toc }

-This article explains the steps to add new ECS node in the existing CDP PvC ECS cluster.
-Please note that this activity will restart the ECS cluster.
+This article explains the steps to add a new ECS node into the existing CDP PvC ECS cluster.
+Please note that this activity will need to restart the entire ECS cluster including the ECS master/server node.
+Service disruption is expected.

 1. In CM, navigate to `Clusters` > `ECS` > `Storage UI` to launch the Longhorn dashboard.